 Jodi S. Balsam

-Jodi S. Balsam is Associate Professor of Clinical Law and Director of Externship Programs at Brooklyn Law School.
+Jodi S. Balsam is Professor of Clinical Law and Director of Externship Programs at Brooklyn Law School.
 She designs the curriculum and oversees the faculty to support the 400 students enrolled each year in civil practice, criminal practice, and judicial externships.
 She joined BLS from New York Law School, where she taught Legal Practice, Sports Law, and the Judicial Externship Seminar.
 She previously taught in the Lawyering Program at NYU School of Law.

 Professor Balsam is a recognized authority on sports law and teaches the Sports Law course at both BLS and NYU School of Law.
 She writes and speaks on sports law topics, including as co-author of Weiler Roberts’ Sports and the Law, the leading law school casebook in the field.
 She is on the editorial boards of the Journal of Legal Aspects of Sport and the international sports law blog LawInSport.
 She is a past-chair and current executive committee member of the Association of American Law Schools’ Section on Law and Sports.
 In 2019, the National Collegiate Athletic Association named Professor Balsam to the inaugural NCAA Independent Resolution Panel, which hears complex infractions cases that implicate college athletics’ core values.